Sabarimala Mandala Kaalam

 Mandala Pooja Begins on Sunday, November 17, 2019

 The Sabarimala temple is at an altitude of 914 meters.
-It is a long uphill journey through forest on foot.
+It is a long uphill journey through the forest on foot.
 Devotees trek the rough terrain to reach Sabarimala.
 It is the enduring aura of promoting universal brotherhood that millions of devotees visit the Sabarimala every year.

 The Sabarimala Temple is famous for the 41-day ‘Mandala Kaalam‘ – an auspicious period that begins on the first day of the Malayalam month ‘Vrischikam’ in mid-November.
-This year the Sabarimala Shrine is likely to open on 16th, November 2014, and will remain open for 41 days, till 27th, December, followed by another ‘Mandala Puja‘ after 2-day break.
+This year the Sabarimala Shrine is likely to open on 16th, November 2019, and will remain open for 41 days, till 27th, December, followed by another ‘Mandala Puja‘ after a 2-day break.

 The Sabarimala temple is not easily accessible and requires a combination of systematic practice and prolonged penance under strict rules.

 The route to Sabarimala through steep hills in itself is challenging.
-The terrain path through the dense forest can only be accomplished by adhering strict commitment with a focus to attain Sannidhanam experience, followed by the darshnam of the deity.
+The terrain path through the dense forest can only be accomplished by adhering strict commitment with a focus to attain Sannidhanam experience, followed by the darshan of the deity.

-A true Ayyappa devotee fully understands that he is following a unique system on his way to Sabarimala; even the first timers are also well-versed with natural difficulties that may come their way during this extraordinary pilgrimage.
+A true Ayyappa devotee fully understands that he is following a unique system on his way to Sabarimala; even the first-timers are also well-versed with natural difficulties that may come their way during this extraordinary pilgrimage.

 The first step to pilgrimage begins with the 41-day fast of penance, known as Virutham.
-This Virutham (fasting process) comprises of a strict regimen that includes, physical, mental and spiritual preparation and must be strictly adhered to during this period.
+This Virutham (fasting process) comprises a strict regimen that includes, physical, mental and spiritual preparation and must be strictly adhered to during this period.